Trauma-Friendly Meditation

 While the purpose of the class is to help people affect change in their lives, there are no instructions on how to live your life when you’re not meditating or philosophy incorporated into the class.
 If the technique works for you; trauma you have experienced can loosen its grip.
 You may also experience other benefits; keep in mind, like all types of meditation, the results are different for different people.

-The course is 4 four consecutive days, typically evenings, and the class size is a maximum of 10.
+The course is 4 four consecutive days, typically in the evenings beginning at 7pm eastern.

 The first class day runs an average of 120 minutes.
 The remaining days run 90-120 minutes.
 If, after the four days, you decide to incorporate this technique into your daily life, there are follow up classes at 1 week, 2 weeks and 4 weeks after the course to ensure you continue to practice correctly and effectively.